6.12.18

 Quinn Who Has Been Sleeping in My Bed (Pastel)

-To commission your own portrait there will be preparations required both by me, the artist, and you, the collector to collaborate on a personal story with the right photos that highlight the character of each pet.
+Commissioning your own portrait is a unique process that requires preparations from both the artist, that's me, and you, the collector.
+We collaborate to create a personal story, selecting the right photos that capture the unique character of each pet.
+Your involvement is key to creating a truly personalized masterpiece.

 Originals photos for Quinn pet portraits.